6-Pyruvoyltetrahydropterin synthase deficiency: Presentation

 Movement disorders mentioned are caused by the inability to produce L-Dopa.
 Dopamine is a neurotransmitter which is also involved in movement.
 The absence of enough of this molecule causes the movement disorders in an affected individual.

 Mechanism

 To understand how the absence of this enzyme affects the body, we must look at the BH_{4} synthesis pathway.
 PTPS is an intermediate in this cycle and is needed to convert 7,8 - dihydroneopterin triphosphate to 6-Pyruvoyltetrahydryobiopterin.
 6-Pyruvoyltetrahydryobiopterin is converted into BH_{4} (Tetrahydrobiopterin), but since it stops at 6-Pyruvoyltetrahydrobiopterin no BH_{4} is made.
 The absence of BH_{4} affects the metabolism of Phenylalanine.
 This is the reason that PKU and PTPS deficiency share some similar symptoms.
 However, since BH_{4} is needed for much more than just the metabolism of Phenylalanine, there are other symptoms as well.

-This image depicts the pathway for the synthesis if tetrahydrobiopterin, a very important cofactor in the human body.
+This image depicts the pathway for the synthesis of tetrahydrobiopterin, a very important cofactor in the human body.